 “Tessa, do you think Pam is ready to hear the gospel?” asked Alexandra after a few weeks.

 “I don’t know... but she lets me pray with her now,” said Tessa.
 Then Tessa shared her real fear.
 “I’m not even sure I would know how to share the gospel though.
 I don’t want to mess this up.”

-Alexandra coached her on how to share the gospel via the lens of the Big Story (insert link to Big Story).
+Alexandra coached her on how to share the gospel via the lens of the Big Story.
 Tessa was excited, because it felt like good news!
 She practiced drawing the diagram and explaining the good news several times.
 Several of her Christian friends interceded for her the night she decided to ask people in her GIG if they would like to say yes to Jesus.
 To Tessa’s surprise, Pam said, “This finally makes sense to me.
 I want to say yes to Jesus!”
 She decided to follow Jesus that night.
 The others said they weren’t ready, but they wanted to continue to meet and learn more.

 Later in life, the thing that Tessa would remember most from her freshman year was how shocked she was that God would use someone like her to change of life of someone like Pam.

 This website is for the Tessa’s out there.
 It's filled with tools, stories, and tips on how to be a more relevant, loving, and an effective witness on campus.
 Take a look and equip yourself and others on effective evangelism for your community.